-Any student withdrawing from the University must OFFICIALLY withdraw by contact the appropriate office listed below.
+Any student withdrawing from the University, must OFFICIALLY withdraw, by completing the process below that best relates to your student type.

 New and transfer undergraduate students who wish to withdraw BEFORE the semester begins should contact the Admissions office at 724-738-2015.